pybricks/pybricks.github.io/learn/building-a-robot/index.md

 ---

 Building a vehicle robot is a great way to get familiar with robotics and coding.
-We'll show you how to build one using SPIKE, MINDSTORMS, Technic, City, or BOOST.
+A basic robot consists of two wheels, each powered by a motor, and a support in the back.
+We'll show you how to build such a robot using SPIKE, MINDSTORMS, Technic, City, or BOOST.

 **Tip** ⸺ You can also use your own design or competition robot.
 You'll learn to adapt the code to your design along the way.
 However, it can be